 Charter Stamps are available to licensed charters and guides.
 Additional information can be obtained by calling WDFW at (866) 334-9453.

-A federal permit is required for guides operating on the last ten miles of the Klickitat River, on the Columbia River Gorge.
-For more information call (541) 308-1700.
+A federal Special Use Permit is required for guides operating on the last ten miles of the Klickitat River in the Columbia River Gorge.
+For more information call (541) 308-1700 or email the Special Uses Coordinator at: SM.FS.email@example.com.

 Engaging in business activities on Rufus Woods Lake requires a permit issued by the U.S. Army Corps of Engineers.
-Additional information can be obtained by contacting Laura Beauregard via email at email@example.com or by mail at:
+Additional information can be obtained by contacting Laura Beauregard via email at: email@example.com or by mail to:

 U.S. Army Corps of Engineers